Stacy Keach Sr.

-Walter Stacy Keach Sr. (May 29, 1914 – February 13, 2003), known professionally as Stacy Keach Sr. was an American actor whose screen career spanned more than five decades.
+Walter Stacy Keach Sr. (May 29, 1914 – February 13, 2003) was an American actor whose screen career spanned more than five decades.

 Biography

 Keach was born in Chicago, Illinois.
-He was of English descent.
 His career ranged from 1942 to 1997, with more than seventy movie and television appearances.
 He and his wife, the former Mary Cain Peckham, were members of the Peninsula Players summer theater program during the 1930s.